-• If you are familiar with both the Java programming language and Derby, you have already set DERBY\HOME.
-Set your classpath to include the Derby jar files.
-Then use a java command to invoke the NetworkServerControl class directly, as shown in the following table.
+• If you are familiar with both the Java programming language and Derby, you have already set DERBY_HOME.
+Set your classpath/modulepath to include the Derby jar files.
+Then use a java command to invoke the NetworkServerControl class directly, as shown in the following tables.

 Table 3.
-Commands to invoke the NetworkServerControl class
+Commands to invoke the NetworkServerControl class via the classpath